 Children's Early Intervention Trust

-Parenting for Lifelong Health (Book sharing programme)
+Parenting for Lifelong Health (PLH) Book sharing programme – an evidence based intervention

-Parenting for Lifelong Health (Book sharing programme)
+Parenting for Lifelong Health (PLH) Book sharing programme – an evidence based intervention

 A programme to help parents and caregivers of children aged 3-5 years promote child literacy, socio-emotional development and school readiness